SCHWARZKOPF SHUTTLE LOOP

 Using Linear Synchronous Motors (LSM), a catch car propels the train down the launch track.
 The catch car then detaches and the train is sent around the track.
 All current Vekoma LSM Catapult Coasters are clones – examples include Disney’s Rock ‘N’ Roller Coasters and Xpress at Walibi Holland.

 ARROW SHUTTLE LOOP

-Arrow‘s shuttle loop is very rare.
+Arrow‘s shuttle loop coaster is very rare.
 It involves two raised platforms separated by a ground-level vertical loop.
 A raised station platform propels the train forward at a fairly slow speed.
 The train then travels down a hill, through a vertical loop, and up a hill, onto another flat launch section on the other side.
 The train is then stopped and catapulted backwards, repeating the circuit.
-An example is Revolution at Pleasure Beach Blackpool in the UK.

 PAX LOOP 520